davidfstr/dafoster.net/_posts/2018-01-20-how-to-implement-a-large-software-feature.md

 title: How to implement a large software feature
 tags: [Software]

-style: |
-    /* Override blockquote to use same font size as body text */ blockquote { font-size: 16px !important; }

 ---

 I just started implementing my first big new software feature since the start of the New Year.
 I thought I'd outline my process since I don't think I've written it down before.